 OnePlus says this allows you to charge from empty to full in 39 minutes, which our testing backs up.
 It’s using the slogan “A day’s power in a quarter-hour” because you can get from empty to 58% capacity in just 15 minutes.
 While that’s incredibly fast, we’ve seen slightly faster times with other 65W charging systems we’ve seen on phones.

-The OnePlus 8T should charge faster than any other smartphone the company's yet launched.
+The OnePlus 8T should charge faster than any other smartphone the company has launched.

 Related: How fast charging really works